malloydata/malloy/docs/_src/examples/wordle/wordle216.md

   }
 }

--- build a word finder that can generate a score best available guess.
+// Build a word finder that can generate a score best available guess
-explore: wordle is from(->words_and_position){
+explore: wordle is from(-> words_and_position) {
   where: word !~ r'(S|ED)$'
   measure: word_count is count()